GenomicsAotearoa/metagenomics_summer_school/docs/day3/ex10_viruses.md

 Even more so than prokaryote taxonomy, establishing a coherent system for viral taxonomy is complex and continues to evolve.
 In 2020, the International Committee on Taxonomy of Viruses ([ICTV](https://talk.ictvonline.org/)) overhauled the classification code into [15 hierarchical ranks](https://www.nature.com/articles/s41564-020-0709-x).
 Furthermore, the knowledge gap in databases of known and taxonomically assigned viruses remains substantial, and so identifying the putative taxonomy of viral contigs from environmental metagenomics data remains challenging.

-There are a number of approaches that can be used to attempt to predict the taxonomy of the set of putative viral contigs output by programs such as `VIBRANT`, `VirSorter`, and `VirFinder`. [vContact2](https://www.nature.com/articles/s41587-019-0100-8) is one such method that uses 'guilt-by-contig-association' to predict the potential taxonomy of viral genomic sequence data based on relatedness to known viruses within a reference database (such as viral RefSeq).
+There are a number of approaches that can be used to attempt to predict the taxonomy of the set of putative viral contigs output by programs such as *VIBRANT*, *VirSorter*, and *VirFinder*. [*vContact2*](https://www.nature.com/articles/s41587-019-0100-8) is one such method that uses 'guilt-by-contig-association' to predict the potential taxonomy of viral genomic sequence data based on relatedness to known viruses within a reference database (such as viral RefSeq).
 The principle is that, to the extent that the 'unknown' viral contigs cluster closely with known viral genomes, we can then expect that they are closely related enough to be able to predict a shared taxonomic rank.

 !!! note "Note"
-    Anecdotally, however, in my own experience with this processes I have unfortunately been unable to predict the taxonomy of the vast majority of the viral contigs ouput by `VIBRANT`, `VirSorter`, or `VirFinder` from an environmental metagenomic data set (due to not clustering closely enough with known viruses in the reference database).
+    Anecdotally, however, in my own experience with this processes I have unfortunately been unable to directly predict the taxonomy of the vast majority of the viral contigs ouput by *VIBRANT*, *VirSorter*, or *VirFinder* from an environmental metagenomic data set (due to not clustering closely enough with known viruses in the reference database).
+You can, however, visualise the gene-sharing network generated to infer the *likely* taxonomy of each of your viruses at higher taxonomic ranks due to the relatedness to known reference viral genomes.

-Running `vContact2` can require a considerable amount of computational resources, and so we won't be running this in the workshop today.
+Running *vContact2* can require a considerable amount of computational resources, and so we won't be running this in the workshop today.
 The required process is outlined for reference in an [Appendix for this exercise](../resources/4_APPENDIX_ex11_viral_taxonomy_prediction_via_vContact2.md), should you wish to experiment with this on your own data in the future.

-For today, we have provided the final two output files from this process when applied to our mock metagenome data.
-These can be viewed in the folder `7.viruses/vConTACT2_Results/` via `head` or `less`.
+For today, we have provided some of the output files from this process when applied to our mock metagenome data.
+A selection of these can be viewed in the folder `7.viruses/vConTACT2_Results/` via `head` or `less`.

 ```bash
 less vConTACT2_Results/genome_by_genome_overview.csv